Image of a neon sign shaped like a lightning bolt to signify the power of generating demand and leads

 • Converts high-quality leads to customers

 So, should you distinguish demand generation vs. lead generation efforts within your inbound marketing strategy?
 The answer is a resounding “Yes!”
-With such distinct differences in approach and tactics, it’s essential to separate lead gen vs. demand gen within your marketing methodology.
+With such distinct differences in approach and tactics, it’s essential to separate them within your marketing methodology.

 Demand generation examples